MicrosoftDocs/azure-security-docs/articles/key-vault/general/overview.md

 Authentication is done via Microsoft Entra ID.
 Authorization may be done via Azure role-based access control (Azure RBAC) or Key Vault access policy.
 Azure RBAC can be used for both management of the vaults and to access data stored in a vault, while key vault access policy can only be used when attempting to access data stored in a vault.

 Azure key vaults are encrypted at rest with a key stored in hardware security modules (HSMs).
-Keys, secrets, and certificates are safeguarded by Azure, using industry-standard algorithms and key lengths and software cryptographic modules.
+Azure safeguards keys, secrets, and certificates using industry-standard algorithms, key lengths, and software cryptographic modules.
 For added assurance, you can generate or import keys in HSMs (type RSA-HSM, EC-HSM, or OCT-HSM) that never leave the HSM boundary.
 Azure Key Vault uses [Federal Information Processing Standard 140 validated software cryptographic modules and HSMs](/azure/key-vault/keys/about-keys#compliance).
-You can use HSM vendor provided tools to move a key from your HSM to Azure Key Vault.

 Finally, Azure Key Vault is designed so that Microsoft doesn't see or extract your data.